jobrunr/website/content/en/guides/authentication/anonymous-authentication.md

 ```
 {{< /framework >}}

 In the code snippet above, we imported the `AnonymousAuthenticationProvider` class and the static `readOnly` method from `JobRunrUserAuthorizationRules` to set the authorization rules of the authentication provider.
-Launching the application with this configuration will result in a `403` for any access to endpoints that change the state of jobs, recurring jobs, or servers.
+Launching the application with this configuration will result in a `HTTP Forbidden (403)` for any access to endpoints that change the state of jobs, recurring jobs, or servers.

 ### 2. Only allow viewing and controlling of recurring jobs
 JobRunr allows more flexible authorization rules configurations.
 In this example, we'll configure the JobRunr Dashboard to only allow `read`, `pause`, `resume`, `trigger` and `edit` of recurring jobs.